w3c-cg/wot-cg/liaisons.md

 The CG participants can write binding documents that can be submitted to the Web of Things Binding Registry, whose current custodian is the WG.
 A binding developed in the CG shows community involvement and community adoption but does not make it a standard.
 A binding developed in the CG can be transferred to the WG following the [transition process](https://www.w3.org/guide/process/cg-transition.html).
-While archival systems can be used to generate stables URLs for a binding written in the CG, it is recommended to publish the stable version of binding as a final CG report.
+While archival systems can be used to generate stable URLs for a binding written in the CG, it is recommended to publish the stable version of a binding as a final CG report.

 The following requirements are mandated by external documents: